 - Keep doors and windows shut to keep pollen out

 - Vacuum regularly

 - Try not to rub your eyes – this can make irritation worse and increase risk of infection

 - Over the counter medicines such as antihistamines, nasal sprays and eye drops can help

 - If your allergies are severe consult your physician

-Contact one of our nine locations around Orange County and Los Angeles to learn more about how we can help you.
+Contact one of our Fifteen locations around Orange County and Los Angeles to learn more about how we can help you.